allgebrist/GRlaw/README.md

-# GRlaw: Gutenberg-Richter Analysis of Seismic Data with R
+# GRlaw: Gutenberg-Richter Analysis of Seismic Data
 Gutenberg-Richter Analysis of Seismic Data with R